xnor-gate/shibboleth_bot/README.md

 - Don't look up information such as by Googling things
 - Don't tell things to other players except through the chat
 - Don't edit your messages or remove reactions to hide information
+- Don't use weird crypto-ish clues like "The sum of the letter values mod 7...".
+Wordplay is fine and encouraged.

 ### Discord tricks